HANWAG_Logo_small_Box_rgb

 1. Walking boot fitting – a question of materials

-2. Hiking boot fit – it’s all about the last
+2. It’s all about the last

-3. How to find the right size hiking boot: Measuring foot length
+3. How to find the right size

 4. Should hiking boots be a size bigger?

-5. Last, not least: Trying on hiking shoes
+5. Trying on hiking shoes

 Hiking is so much more fun in well-fitting hiking boots.
 But if they don’t fit well, it can turn your hike into hard work – with pressure points or even blisters to deal with along the way.
 Which is why it’s so important to find the right fit and the correct size for you.